regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Another use case is the building of a manifest shortcode to list certain files from your bundle right in your content.

-### Adding a Page Resources Manifest using metadata
+## Pratcice: Page manifest using Resources and Metadata

-Let's try and build a page that lists important PDF to print, fill and send for like a bogus application.
+Let's try and put in action what we learned.
+We'll build a page that lists important files to download and print.
+This is often use for applications.

 First we create a page.
 ~~~markdown